eitsupi/neo-r-polars/tests/testthat/_snaps/expr-expr.md

       Error:
       !
 Evaluation failed in `$shuffle()`.
       Caused by error:
-      !
-Value `-2.0` is too small to be converted to u64
+      ! -2.0 is out of range that can be safely converted to u64

 ---